dragon28/thenotebook/README.md

 1) The step-by-step guide on how to run the project: https://github.com/dragon28/thenotebook?tab=readme-ov-file#installation-and-setup

-2) To reproduce result: https://www.perplexity.ai/search/you-are-a-highly-experienced-s-cRcI67c3RD2YCqfWmN8FRA#0 or
+2) To reproduce result: please refer to https://www.perplexity.ai/search/you-are-a-highly-experienced-s-cRcI67c3RD2YCqfWmN8FRA#0 or https://github.com/dragon28/thenotebook/blob/main/thenotebook.pdf , for more information.